Development of a Core Outcome Set for Dysphagia Interventions in Parkinson’s disease: the COS-DIP Study

-- A systematic literature search (scoping review) to identify what outcomes have been used in research studies on swallowing disorders in Parkinson’s disease.
+- A systematic literature search (scoping review) to identify what outcomes have been used in research studies on swallowing interventions in Parkinson’s disease.
 The publication can be found here.

-- Three consecutive, online Delphi surveys with healthcare professionals, researchers, people living with Parkinson’s disease and swallowing difficulties, their carers and family members to identify the most important outcomes and their definitions.
+- Three consecutive, online Delphi surveys with dysphagia clinicians, researchers, people living with Parkinson’s disease and swallowing difficulties, their carers and family members to identify the most important outcomes.

 - Two online consensus meeting to agree on all core outcomes, definitions, methods and timepoints of measurement